 Tokens in ACP

 In ACP, tokens are configurable per workspace (authorization server).
-You can preview and modify tokens settings for a particular workspace by entering the workspace and navigating to Workspace settings > Tokens.
+You can preview and modify tokens settings for a particular workspace by entering the workspace and navigating to Auth Server > Tokens.

 In the Tokens view, you can set up